bareboat-necessities/bbn-m5stack-tough/README.md

 - Hatches Status Display
 - Dinghy location (via LoRa and putting data into AIS stream)
 - Ship bell sound
+- Fish detected alarm (Do not know for sure how to implement that winner feature.
+It's possible though)
 - Smart Discovery of available services using mDNS and other ways